niklasvm/neuraltag/README.md

 ## Updating activity names

-A schedule github workflow automatically names strength traininga activities dependeing on the day of the week.
+A schedule github workflow automatically names strength training activities dependeing on the day of the week.